karlek/wabisabi/README.md

 # Wabisabi

-Wabisabi is a renderer of buddhabrot and it's family members.
+Wabisabi is a renderer of buddhabrot and its family members.
 It shares it's name with a Japanese asthethic called [Wabi-sabi](https://en.wikipedia.org/wiki/Wabi-sabi).
 Referencing the impossibility of creating the real buddhabrot and learning to accept the beauty in reality and it's flaws.

 ![Anti-buddhabrot](https://github.com/karlek/wabisabi/blob/master/img/anti.jpg?raw=true)
 ![Original buddhabrot](https://github.com/karlek/wabisabi/blob/master/img/original.jpg?raw=true)